edorcutt/KySQL/README.md

     Status = KySQL:KyStatus(KyObject);

+### KySQL:KyStatusOK

+This contant can be used to determine if the KySQL function completed without error:

+    KySQL:KyStatus(KyObject) == KySQL:KyStatusOK

 ### KySQL:KyError();

 This function returns the MySQL error message when a status code of 503 is returned by the query: